How to slice an image into smaller images

 • If you have a good quality professional painting software, it may include a built-in function to slice images up like this for you.

-• If not, all is not lost, with a bit of inventiveness it's possible to slice images up in this way using the Paint accessory that comes with Windows.
+• If not, all is not lost, with a bit of inventiveness it's possible to slice images up in this way using the Paint accessory that comes with Microsoft Windows.

 In this tutorial, I'll show you how to slice images up using the Paint accessory.
 There are five chapters in this tutorial: